guidobouman/thesis/Documents/GraduationPlan/Thesis information.markdown

 ### Thesis summary
 Lets presume that, based on current advancements in technology, in the nearby future it will be possible to read information from -, and write information to the human brain with computers.
 With that new technology it would only be a matter of time before the human brain can use services on the internet as extensions of the human brain.
 Take for example an online encyclopaedia (wikipedia) to quickly access vast amounts of information during conversations, or an online calendar to remember all of our appointments.

-This new technology would vastly decrease the need for smartphones or tablets as they currently are our proxies (or windows) to the internet.
-At the same time this new technology raises a lot of questions.
-For this thesis we want to focus on one of them: What is the most efficient(?) way to provide the vast amounts of information & services available on the internet to the human brain?
+This new technology raises a lot of questions.
+For this thesis we want to focus on one of them: What is the most efficient way to provide the vast amounts of information & services available on the internet to the human brain?
 Would an restful JSON api suffice, or would a new technology be required?

-We hope this thesis will provide you, the reader, with a sound understanding of what's to come in the near future of the internet, and how to prepare for this change.

 ### Main goal
 Designing a future vision and prototype in four months time which allow a new internet to be developed from a technical point of view on data processing to facilitate communication between the human brain and computers.